All Episodes

 Well, I mean, he's incredibly attractive.

-My point being is yeah, people can, I think, influence things much in a much greater degree than than uh being official.
+He's got my point being is, yeah, people can, I think, influence things in a much greater degree than uh being official.

 You can get the title and do absolutely nothing and make no impact.